-It’s important that you choose prizes that are of interest to your supporters, while also being inexpensive enough for your organization to raise gifts through the process.
+It’s important that you choose prizes that are interesting to your supporters while also being inexpensive enough for your organization to raise gifts through the process.

 11. Principal Challenge

 Just as with the “Teacher’s in Jail” fundraiser, a principal challenge is often used as a school fundraising idea, but you can adapt the name to something like “Coach Challenge” depending on what will work for your organization.

 Traditionally, this fundraiser goes as follows:

-- A fundraising goal is set for classrooms (or grades) of students to reach.
+- A fundraising goal is set for your group.

-- Once that goal is reached, the principal, vice-principal, or another leader of the school completes a silly challenge.
+- Once that goal is reached, the program leader completes a silly challenge.
 For example, they may have a pie thrown in their face or spend an afternoon in a dunk tank.